The Hard Way

 “Well, I was climbing, and accidentally stuck out my tongue and it touched the pole, but it ripped off right away.”

 The sharp intake of breath I made was definitely tinged with horror, now, but my first-born was still smiling, so I figured it could not have been that dire.
 Amusement still tried to swamp the horror like a tidal wave, but mostly it just managed to make a mess of my facial expression.
-I calmed down after Jude showed me the tip of his tongue, which was missing a small strip of skin along one edge--it didn't look too serious, although I expressed sympathy about how it had felt eating his snack later that day with that bit of raw flesh in his mouth.
+I calmed down after he showed me the tip of his tongue, which was missing a small strip of skin along one edge—it didn’t look too serious, although I expressed sympathy about how it had felt eating his snack later that day with that bit of raw flesh in his mouth.

 “Did you learn a lesson?”